 Photo Credit: United Nations Office for Outer Space Affairs

-General support accounts for a modest, but growing, proportion of peace and security giving, and experienced a dip in 2016.
+General support accounts for a modest proportion of peace and security giving, and experienced a dip in 2016.

 Photo Credit: GHR Foundation

-Policy and advocacy, as well as research and evaluation, remain the leading strategies among peace and security funders.
+Policy and advocacy, as well as public education, are the leading strategies among peace and security funders.

-While funders support a full range of strategies, the majority of funding in the space employs policy work, and research and evaluation as a strategic approach.
-Peace and security funders are almost twice as likely as other grantmakers to fund policy and advocacy strategies, which suggests that funders believe policy levers are particularly important for effecting change in this space.
+While funders support a full range of strategies, policy work is the top strategic approach, representing 38 percent of all funding.
+Peace and security funders are almost twice as likely as other grantmakers to fund policy and advocacy, which suggests that funders believe policy levers are particularly important for effecting change in this space.
 In 2016, public education surpassed research and evaluation to become the second most-funded strategy.
-Eighteen percent of grant dollars awarded in 2015 funded research and evaluation, often to bridge the gap between the academic and policy worlds on topics such as cybersecurity, applying local knowledge in peacebuilding, and foreign relations.
+Eighteen percent of grant dollars awarded in 2016 funded public education efforts.

 Photo Credit: Legacies of War